-External contributors from the community, e.g. our local clergy - Revd Jax (Rector), local members/ speakers from other religions etc. make a valuable contribution to the RE programme, as do visits to places of worship including the Medina Mosque in Southampton, and Winchester Cathedral.
+External contributors from the community, e.g. our local clergy - Revd Jax (Rector), local members/ speakers from other religions etc. make a valuable contribution to the RE programme, as do visits to places of worship including a Mosque in Southampton, Chithurst Buddhist Monastery and Winchester Cathedral.
 Their input is carefully planned and monitored so as to fit into and complement the programme.
 Teachers are always present during these sessions and remain responsible for the effective delivery of the RE programme.